December 11, 2018 | Webinar

 Speaker: Jennifer McGuigan Babcock, Vice President for Medicaid Policy and Director of Strategic Operations, ACAP

-J. Babcock will provide an overview of the project and the upcoming report, noting ACAP’s priorities for this inventory.
+J. Babcock provided an overview of the project and report, noting ACAP’s priorities for this inventory.

 II.
 Findings and Recommendations